dampcow/cock-licker/README.md

-This is just a small project made by me, ovesamaki.
+This is just a small project made for learning web development.